leavanh/Stance_Prediction/README.md

 Further you should provide

-- a short explanation of your thesis project in the readme
+- a short explanation of your thesis project in the README
 - explanation of the folder structure and the different scripts